Marketing & Showings

 If you have several deals in the works and a few more on deck, then you most certainly have your hands full.
 Managing inquiries, confidentiality agreements, tours, offers and follow-up calls is a lot to handle.
 No matter how good a memory you think you have, something will get missed.
 This is where Apto comes in to help you catalog and stay on top of your tasks.

-Using the Related To option will give you unparalled context and insight into each activity you log in Apto making it much easier to conduct your follow up, recall relevent past activities and stay on top of your deals.
+Prospect & Nurture also automatically relates the task to the person or place, so when you’re reviewing it you see the related tasks right at the top.
+This relationship will give you context and insight into each activity you log in Apto, making it much easier to conduct your follow up, recall relevant past activities, and stay on top of your deals.

 Logging tours also makes it easy to communicate and stay accountable with the owner.